-- 315 coverage, the growth of the network over the past decades as displayed in Fig. 3 has resulted in a current network of sites that facilitates pan-Arctic upscaling (Virkkala et al., 2025), and integrated trend analyses (See et al., 2024) across the Arctic-boreal domain.
+Regarding temporal coverage, the growth of the network over the past decades as displayed in Fig. 3 has resulted in a current network of sites that facilitates pan-Arctic upscaling (Virkkala et al., 2025), and integrated trend analyses (See et al., 2024) across the Arctic-boreal domain.
 However, only very few sites were kept active continuously over two decades or more (Pallandt et al., 2024).
 Therefore, the analysis of long-term trends is restricted to a few pinpoints across the map, and information that goes beyond the turn of the century is particularly scarce.
-Moreover, wintertime coverage lags behind the summertime observations by about 20 years - 320 (Fig. 3).
+Moreover, wintertime coverage lags behind the summertime observations by about 20 years (Fig. 3).
 As a result, large coverage gaps outside the growing season particularly for non-CO2 gases exist.
 For CH4, terrestrial measurements are largely restricted to the growing season, and excluding the atmospheric towers, the database currently just lists 49 entries for year-round or wintertime datasets.
 This gap is partly balanced by a quite large number (292) of wintertime dissolved gas measurements.
 However, these are mostly coming from experiments focusing on small regions in Alaska and Russia.
 For N2O, only 7 % of the data cover the cold season.

-- Regarding gas species, with only 93 data points , N2O is the least covered greenhouse gas within ARGO, and substantial temporal and spatial gaps still need to be filled: Outside the atmospheric tower network (24 towers), more than 50% of the available N2O data are provided by sites in Fennoscandia, leading to a strong regional focus, and large gaps in most other Arctic regions.
-Finally, less than 5% of the data cover the cold season.
-Airborne observations: Same as for With particularly Yedoma soils having been identified as relevant soil nitrogen pools (Strauss et al., 2022), observed (Marushchak et al., 2021) - 330 and potential future emissions of N_2O (Strauss et al., 2024) could contribute a substantial fraction to the net greenhouse gas budget of the Arctic-boreal domain.
-N_2O , therefore needs to be monitored more closely.
+Regarding gas species, with only 93 data points $N_2O$ is the least covered greenhouse gas within ARGO, and substantial temporal and spatial gaps still need to be filled: Outside the atmospheric tower network (24 towers), more than 50% of the available $N_2O$ data are provided by sites in Fennoscandia, leading to a strong regional focus, and large gaps in most other Arctic regions.
+With particularly Yedoma soils having been identified as relevant soil nitrogen pools (Strauss et al., 2022), observed (Marushchak et al., 2021) and potential future emissions of $N_2O$ (Strauss et al., 2024) could contribute a substantial fraction to the net greenhouse gas budget of the Arctic-boreal domain. $N_2O$ therefore needs to be monitored more closely.

 Concerning observational platforms, airborne observations provide a very valuable addition to the largely stationary network.
-Even though only few datasets are available , and these are unevenly distributed for this platform, these consist of extended flight legs each, covering large areas with very detailed and information-rich observations.
-From the pan-Arctic perspective, the main

-- 335 gap consists in the uneven spatial distribution: From the 14 airborne datasets currently listed in ARGO, just one is not focusing on Alaska and Northwestern Canada, and northwestern Canada.
+Even though only few datasets are available for this platform, these consist of extended flight legs each, covering large areas with very detailed and information-rich observations.
+From the pan-Arctic perspective, the main gap consists in the uneven spatial distribution: From the 14 airborne datasets currently listed in ARGO, just one is not focusing on Alaska and northwestern Canada.
 Moreover, no campaigns were conducted during wintertime.
-Off-season methane: For methane, terrestrial measurements are largely restricted to the growing season, and excluding the atmospheric towers, the database currently just lists 49 entries for year-round or wintertime datasets.
-This gap is partly balanced by a quite large number (292) of wintertime Since spatially-extensive flight legs provide information on flux variability and - 340 site conditions from landscape- to regional-scales, they are invaluable for interpreting the spatial representativeness of data sources with smaller footprints.
+Since spatially-extensive flight legs provide information on flux variability and site conditions from landscape- to regional-scales, they are invaluable for interpreting the spatial representativeness of data sources with smaller footprints.
 Accordingly, an extended coverage would boost our ability for insights on pan-Arctic carbon cycle processes through assessments integrating across platforms.

 Combining measurements of several observational platforms provides an advantage for better understanding of greenhouse gas dynamics across both spatial and temporal scales.
-Including eddy covariance, flux chambers, and dissolved gas measurements,

-- 345 we searched for sites co-located within a 300 m radius, and found 368 clusters of sites where at least two of these observational platforms were used within close proximity.
-In 91 % of these clusters, flux chamber and dissolved gas measurements ; however, these are mostly coming from experiments focusing on small regions in Alaska and Russia. were conducted with a majority of those in aquatic systems.
+Including eddy covariance, flux chambers, and dissolved gas measurements, we searched for sites co-located within a 300 m radius, and found 368 clusters of sites where at least two of these observational platforms were used within close proximity.
+In 91 % of these clusters, flux chamber and dissolved gas measurements were conducted with a majority of those in aquatic systems.
 Only at 2 % of site clusters all three observational platforms were used, but examples where these measurements occurred simultaneously are scarce (Erkkilä et al., 2018; Jansen et al., 2020; Jammet et al., 2017).
-Therefore, - 350 studies combining simultaneous measurements with different observational platforms could overcome scaling issues, and improve our understanding of greenhouse gas dynamics across small scales.
+Therefore, studies combining simultaneous measurements with different observational platforms could overcome scaling issues, and improve our understanding of greenhouse gas dynamics across small scales.